BumblebeeBat/FlyingFox/README.md

 Facts about Flying Fox:

-*It uses state channels as a scalability solution.
+*It uses state channels as a scalability solution. http://www.jeffcoleman.ca/state-channels/

-*It has a consensus mechanism optimized for state channels.
+*It has a consensus mechanism optimized for state channels. "lightning_consensus.md" explains how it works.

 *Finite memory requirement of 2 gigabytes.